 Bias and Hate Incident Reporting System: Reporting and Resources

-If you have experienced or witnessed a bias incident, there are several ways to submit a report:
+If you have experienced or witnessed a bias or hate incident, there are several ways to submit a report:

-Online: Submit a bias incident report using the online form.
+Online: Submit a bias or hate incident report using the online form.

-Report by phone: Call Narce Rodriguez at 503-352-1457 during business hours.
-If you choose to leave a message, your call will be returned at the earliest possible time during the next business day.
+Report by phone: Call 503-352-3072 during regular business hours (Monday - Friday, 9 a.m. - 5 p.m.).
+If you choose to leave a message, your call will be returned at the earliest possible time.

-Report in person: Request a face-to-face meeting with Narce Rodriguez by emailing firstname.lastname@example.org
+Report in person: Request a face-to-face meeting by emailing email@example.com

-After submitting a bias incident report, the Bias Incident Response Team will evaluate the report and work in collaboration to develop an appropriate response.
+After submitting an incident report, the Office of Equity, Diversity, Inclusion & Accessibility will evaluate the report and work in collaboration to develop an appropriate response.
 Responses may include: providing care and support to community members negatively affected; learning more about the incident; engaging in educational dialogue and interventions; providing access and referrals to campus resources; and, coordinating efforts to restore individuals and groups negatively affected.
+The timeline depends on the complexity of the incident.
 In addition, the reporting party will receive a follow-up communication from the Office of Equity, Diversity and Inclusion to make sure the reporting party has received the support and information needed to resolve the incident.

-The Office of Equity, Diversity and Inclusion will summarize incidents to determine and indicate the types of bias that have been reported.
-When the Bias Incident Report refers to other concerns, the report may be routed to Human Resources, Student Affairs, Academic Affairs or other areas as appropriate.
-These summary reports will also inform choices about future education and prevention programming efforts to address and reduce bias incidents at Pacific University.
+The Office of Equity, Diversity, Inclusion & Accessibility will summarize incidents to determine and indicate the types of bias or hate that have been reported.
+When the Incident Report refers to other concerns, the report may be routed to Human Resources, Student Affairs, Academic Affairs, or other areas as appropriate.
+These summary reports will also inform choices about future education and prevention programming efforts to address and reduce incidents at Pacific University.

 Bias incidents related to sexual harassment, sex/gender discrimination, sexual assault, sexual violence, rape, stalking, and relationship violence (including domestic and dating violence) may also be reported to the Title IX Coordinator (firstname.lastname@example.org).
 More information about reporting options related to these topics can be found online.